IBM/ubiquity-k8s/ibm-spectrum-scale.md

 ## Example 3 : Deployment fail over example
-This section describes how to run stateful Pod with k8s Deployment object, and then delete the Pod and see how kubernetes schedule the pod on different node and the PV follows.
+This section describes how to run stateful Pod with k8s Deployment object and how the kubernetes schedule the pod on different node when the pod is deleted.

-- Prerequisits
-1. Create the same storage class (as previous example)
+### Create the StorageClass (same as previous example).
 ```bash
 #> kubectl create -f storage-class-primaryfs.yml
 storageclass "spectrumscale-primaryfs" created
 ```
-2. Create the PVC (as previous example)
+### Create the PVC (same as previous example)
 ```bash
 #> kubectl create -f pvc1.yml
 persistentvolumeclaim "pvc1" created
 ```

-- Create Kubernetes Deployment with stateful POD (on node6) and write some data inside
+### Create Kubernetes Deployment with stateful POD (on node6) and write some data inside.
 ```bash
 #> cat deployment1.yml
 apiVersion: "extensions/v1beta1"